eyalrosen/lemonade-assignment/README.md

 # Lemonade home assignment

-Bonus: find the movie the quote in the unit tests is taken from without using Google
+Bonus: find the movie the quote in the unit tests is taken from without using Google.
+Additional clues available throught the codebase.